wendigo/chrome-reactive-kotlin/package.md

 # Module chrome-reactive-kotlin

-chrome-reactive-kotlin is a low level Chrome DevTools Protocol client written in Kotlin and leveraging RxJava2 for easy composeability.
+chrome-reactive-kotlin is a low level Chrome DevTools Protocol client written in Kotlin and leveraging RxJava2 for easy composability.

 Library exposes all protocol domains in a single, cohesive and highly composable API.
 It supports both headless and non-headless Chrome automation capabilities.